EricG78/flightmonitor_MQTTtoHA/README.md

   * the fields faup1090dump1090_connection and piawareserver_connection are declared as binary sensors with device class "connectivity".

 ### Home Assistant
+When the script or service is laucnhed, the MQTT discovery messages are published.

 The script monitors the status of Home Assistant by subscribing to the topic `homeassistant/status`.
-If Home Assistant restarts, its status becomes `offline` and gets back to `online` when ready: this triggers that publishing by the script of the discovery messages.
+If Home Assistant restarts, its status becomes `offline` and gets back to `online` when ready: this event triggers the publishing by the script of the discovery messages.

  ## Problems and investigations
  This script has been tested on